Rail transport in Malaysia: Mass Rapid Transit (MRT)

 As the population of the Klang Valley region grew higher and traffic congestion became much more problematic, the government had embarked on realising a public transport project to ease congestion.
 The new Klang Valley Mass Rapid Transit (KVMRT) project was drafted up on early 2010 with three lines to be built, which now include MRT Kajang Line, MRT Putrajaya Line and the upcoming MRT Circle Line.
 All three lines are operated by Rapid Rail and owned by MRT Corp.
 MRT stations are also supported with additional parking areas and feeder buses for last mile connectivity.

-The Kajang Line is the first mass rapid transit (MRT) line constructed in Malaysia.
+The MRT Kajang Line is the first mass rapid transit (MRT) line constructed in Malaysia.
 It is a fully automated and driverless rail system with 29 stations and stretches 46 km from Kwasa Damansara to Kajang.
-The Kajang Line began construction on 8 July 2011, and its first phase finished on 16 December 2016.
+The MRT Kajang Line began construction on 8 July 2011, and its first phase finished on 16 December 2016.
 Since its full opening on 17 July 2017, the Kajang Line has been serving various densely populated suburban areas such as Bandar Utama, Kota Damansara and Balakong.

 The second MRT line currently in operation is the Putrajaya Line.
 It also uses fully automated and driverless train-sets running from Kwasa Damansara to Putrajaya Sentral with a track length of 57.7 km.
 Works on building the line began on 15 September 2016 and its first phase was opened on 16 June 2022.
 The second phase began operations on 16 March 2023.
-The Putrajaya Line provides an alternative travel route for the population of Putrajaya to travel to the heart of Kuala Lumpur without the need for a personal vehicle or using the KLIA Transit line.
-The Putrajaya Line also links several townships south of Kuala Lumpur, including Cyberjaya, Seri Kembangan and Sungai Besi as well as Universiti Putra Malaysia (UPM).
+The Putrajaya Line provides an alternative travel route for the population of Putrajaya to travel to the heart of Kuala Lumpur without the need for a personal vehicle or using the KLIA Transit.
+The MRT Putrajaya Line also links several townships south of Kuala Lumpur, including Cyberjaya, Seri Kembangan and Sungai Besi as well as Universiti Putra Malaysia (UPM).